JeffHeck/SchoolDataProject/pagesManual/LeviesReport/20231107/ttt_critique.md

 The district is assuming a 0% growth in Total AV over the life of the levy to help voters/taxpayers make an accurate cost impact in dollars.

 The TTT reps are using the guesstimated rate from the district but not the district’s assumed Total AV growth.
-Again, the TTT reps are not being consistent.
+Again, the TTT reps failed to be consistent.

 This is why the TTT is incorrectly showing an increase in cost impact for properties.